 Skip to main content

-The new Learning Disability Research Group* conducts research related to the health and social care needs of people with learning disabilities (or intellectual disabilities, as it is known outside the UK).
+The Learning Disability Research Group* conducts research related to the health and social care needs of people with learning disabilities (or intellectual disabilities, as it is known outside the UK).

-The group, known as the Yellow Tulip Group, is chaired jointly by faculty members Irene Tuffrey-Wijne (Professor of Intellectual Disability and Palliative Care) and Richard Keagan-Bull (Researcher) who has learning disabilities.
+The group, also known as the Yellow Tulip Group, is chaired jointly by faculty members Irene Tuffrey-Wijne (Professor of Intellectual Disability and Palliative Care) and Richard Keagan-Bull (Researcher) who has learning disabilities.

 * Outside the UK, learning disabilities is known as intellectual disabilities.

 We are interested in doing research that matters to people with learning disabilities, related to health and social care needs.
 We think that research should include people with learning disabilities.

 The Learning Disability Research Group shares experiences and ideas about: